brajeshsin/dev_media/src/homework.md

 - What are dependencies
 - Difference between caret and tilde (^ vs ~)
 - Order of the routes matter a lot

+- What is middleware?
+- A middleware is a function or software layer that sits between the incoming request and the final response in an application — it  processes the request before it reaches the main logic (and/or modifies the response before it’s sent back).

+- Simple Definition:

+Middleware is like a checkpoint that handles tasks such as authentication, logging, validation, or modifying requests/responses — before your main code runs.